ImageMagick/Usage-Markdown/thumbnails/index.md

 We can just lengthen the simple 'bamboo' frame above, by tiling it to the right length, then [append](../layers/#append) the images together.

-The tiling is done simply by the special [Tiled Canvas](../canvas/#tile) image generator "`tile:`" to tile a image that is being read in.
+The tiling is done simply by the special [Tiled Canvas](../canvas/#tile) image generator "`tile:`" to tile an image that is being read in.

 ~~~
 convert thumbnail.gif \